Brown-University-Library/bell/README.md

     - delete & post records to solr
         - tasks/indexer.update_solr_core()

-- delete old bell items from fedora
-    - steps:
-        - make list of bdr pids to delete.
-            - NOTE: do the deletion accession number check as early as possible
-            - NOTE: check whether an object to delete has an image - just update the metadata?
-            - `from tasks import cleanup; cleanup.run_make_bdr_pids_to_delete()`
-            - end result: `m__bdr_delete_pids.json`
-            - status: need to follow-up with J.C.
-2017-Aug-09
-        - run deletion.
-            - `from tasks import cleanup; cleanup.run_delete_single_pid_from_bdr( pid )`
-            - end result: `n__bdr_entries_deleted_tracker.json`
-            - status: most done weeks ago, did last four from emailing J.C.
-2016-Nov-29

 - run bdr validation
+    - TODO: delete this step if there isn't anything really worth checking.
-    - validate that all original-data pids are in the bdr.
+    - validate that all original-data pids are in the bdr -- I (bjd) don't think this is necessary, since the data file `e__accession_number_to_pid_dict.json` covers this.
-    - validate that all original-data accession-numbers are in the bdr.
+    - validate that all original-data accession-numbers are in the bdr -- I (bjd) don't think this is necessary, since the data file `e__accession_number_to_pid_dict.json` covers this.

 - run solr validation
-    - validate that all original-data pids are in the the custom solr index.
-    - validate that all original-data accession-numbers are in the custom solr index.
+    - TODO: delete this step; I (bjd) don't think it's needed now that we're creating the solr data in a simpler way.

 - let Bell-J.C. & CIS-J.O. know when done
     - old status: done, 2016-05-26